 5. Durability

-Choose a lubricant that will last a long time and won’t need to be reapplied frequently.
+Choose a lubricant that will last long and not need to be reapplied frequently.
 This will save you time and money in the long run.

 6. Noise reduction

-If you want your garage door to operate quietly, look for a lubricant that has noise-reduction properties.
+If you want your garage door to operate quietly, look for a lubricant with noise-reduction properties.

 7. Ease of application